-Happy Lughnassadh, in the seasonal world, the first harvest in the Northern hemisphere, recalled between July 31st at sunset and 2nd August .
+Happy Lughnassadh, the first harvest in the Northern hemisphere, often celebrated between July 31 at sunset and August 2 sunset.
 It is mirrored in the southern world at the same time by the festival Imbolc, the first stirrings of new life as the land awakes after winter.

 But still the Wheel turns.
-The first harvest is now waiting to be reaped even as half a world away, the new seeds fighting for place in the newly softening soil.
+The first harvest demands to be reaped even as half a world away, the new seeds are jostling for their place in the newly softening soil.
 The seasons will not be halted.

 Time then to give thanks for the reminder of plans to be put into action now, to celebrate a personal harvest of what we have achieved in the previous year sometimes despite seemingly impossible odds and what we wish to plant in faith of better times.

 No wasted moments regretting what we cannot do right now, but within constraints and constrictions, working diligently towards August 2023 re- awakening our lives in ever more ingenious ways.
 Then 2022 will be a tribute to the unconquerable human spirit at the turning of the year.